Eric Winter

-Eric Barrett Winter (born July 17, 1976) is an American actor and former fashion model.
-He has appeared in the television roles of Rex Brady on the NBC soap opera Days of Our Lives, FBI Special Agent Craig O'Laughlin on the CBS drama series The Mentalist (2010–2012), Dash Gardiner on the Lifetime fantasy-drama series Witches of East End (2013–2014), and Sergeant Tim Bradford on the ABC drama The Rookie.
+Eric Barrett Winter (born July 17, 1976) is an American actor.
+He has appeared in the television roles of Sergeant Tim Bradford on the ABC show The Rookie (2018-present), Rex Brady on the NBC soap opera Days of Our Lives, FBI Special Agent Craig O'Laughlin on the CBS drama series The Mentalist (2010–2012), Dash Gardiner on the Lifetime fantasy-drama series Witches of East End (2013–2014), and The Good Doctor (2017-2018).
 His film appearances include Harold & Kumar Escape from Guantanamo Bay (2008) and The Ugly Truth (2009).

 Early life

-Winter was born on July 17, 1976, in La Mirada, California.
-He graduated from UCLA with a degree in psychology.
-To pay for college, he began modeling, and his career goal, which was to become a doctor, changed as he decided to pursue acting.
+A native of the Los Angeles area, Winter was born in La Mirada and grew up in nearby La Puente.
+He graduated from Los Altos High School and UCLA with a degree in psychology.
+Initially he began modeling and auditioning for small roles in soap opera with the intention of only earning extra money for college tuition.

 Career

 Modeling

 Before his acting roles, Winter was a model and had some high-profile campaigns, such as one print campaign for Tommy Hilfiger.
 He appeared in a television commercial with Britney Spears for her fragrance, Curious.